-Look at each and every single factor that you possibly can, once you've decided to wade into the penny stock waters.
+Look at each and every factor that you possibly can, once you've decided to wade into the penny stock waters.
 If you are considering trading in a low-priced investment, your results will be directly proportional to the amount of work you commit to your analysis.

 Technical Trading Imbalance